IntelRealSense/librealsense/readme.md

 Android support will be provided in the near future. librealsense is likely to compile and run on other platforms as well, and we appreciate any assistance in testing and debugging support for other platforms and operating system versions.

+## Supported Languages and Frameworks

+1. C - Core library API exposed via the C89 ABI
+2. C++ - Single header file (rs.hpp) wrapper around C API, providing classes and exceptions
+3. C# - Single source file (rs.cs) wrapper for P/Invoke to C API, providing classes and exceptions

+Our intent is to provide bindings and wrappers for as many languages and frameworks as possible.
+Our core library exposes its functionality via C, and we intend for our various bindings and wrappers to look and feel "native" to their respective libraries, for instance, using classes to represent objects, throwing exceptions to report errors, and following established naming conventions and casing styles of the language or framework in question.

 ## Functionality

 The goal of librealsense is to provide a reasonable hardware abstraction with minimal dependencies.
 It is not a computer vision SDK.